Thursday, November 23, 2006

 The NSW executive director of the Property Council, Ken Morrison, whose group is part of a coalition lobbying for a long-term solution to the city's congestion, said he wanted more.

-"What's proposed here is a logical thing to be doing Â…" he said.
+" he said.
 "But it's not going to be sufficient to provide for growth.

 "We have some fairly bullish growth projections in terms of jobs, tourism and residents.
 It is likely to require higher-capacity public transport systems to meet them.
 It may be light rail, it may be metro."